Avazbek2002/Personal-Calisthenics-Assistant-Mobile-Application/README.md

 play a paramount role.
 Currently developed applications offer visual and verbal demonstration of each skill using a video recording.
 However, the problem with these mobile applications is that their visual demonstrations do not contain information on which muscles work during the exercise, and they do not provide any sort of feedback on a player’s performance.
-This disser- tation focuses on the development of a mobile application designed for personal calisthenics training.
+This dissertation focuses on the development of a mobile application designed for personal calisthenics training.
 The application utilizes virtual muscle simulation to demonstrate the progression of various types of skills, highlighting the specific muscles worked during each exercise.
 The application also uses pose estimation technology to analyze an athlete’s performance through